jonathan2951/ONTOLOGY_MILVUS_INTEGRATION/scripts/example.md

 ## # phrase matching
 - search for documents containing your query terms as an exact phrase
 - https://milvus.io/docs/phrase-match.md
+- Phrase match lets you search for documents containing your query terms as an exact phrase.
+By default, the words must appear in the same order and directly adjacent to one another.
+For example, a query for “robotics machine learning” matches text like “…typical robotics machine learning models…”, where the words “robotics”, “machine”, and “learning” appear in sequence with no other words between them.
 - The slop parameter controls the maximum number of positions allowed between matching tokens

 ```py